razorloaf/pretty-ugly-colors/README.md

-# Tayer Colors
+# Pretty Ugly Colors

 **A not so simple color system—designed for accessibility.**

 ## Installation

-Learn how to install, import, and use at [tayer.dev/colors](https://tayer.dev/colors)
+Learn how to install, import, and use at [mid.engineering/docs/pretty-ugly-colors](https://mid.engineering/docs/pretty-ugly-colors)

 ## Browser Compatibility